About the author of Sarisari etc...

 Q: Are you a Filipino?

 A: No. I was born in Canada and both my parents are Canadian.
 If you believe that all Canadians must be hyphenated (which I do not) then I guess I'm an Irish-Canadian.
 My last ancestors to arrive in Canada came from Ireland in about 1910.
+My sister Karen's web site Family Ties is all about genealogy.
+She has traced our family tree in great detail.

 Q: How did you learn to speak Tagalog?

 A: I studied Tagalog mostly on my own by reading Filipino dictionaries, grammars, and teach-yourself type books.
 To learn pronunciation and idioms I listened closely to my friends' conversations and I took a children's Tagalog class in the mid 1980s.
 After four years without much progress, I took a five month vacation in the Philippines where I immersed myself in the language and the culture.
-I have been speaking and learning Tagalog/Pilipino/Filipino for over 30 years now.
+I have been speaking and learning Tagalog/Pilipino/Filipino for over fifteen years now.

 Q: Did you really write those articles in Tagalog or did someone just translate them for you?